 - Contains more than one strain of bacteria

 - Has a minimum of 20 billion CFUs (colony forming units – usually shown on the label)

 This will help your dog get the most out of his probiotic supplement.

-So next time you’re reaching for yogurt to help boost your dog’s health, take a pass.
-Instead, choose a probiotic supplement that will keep him feeling healthy.
+Even as an occasional treat, yogurt isn’t a great health food for dogs.
+So next time you think of yogurt to help boost your dog’s health, take a pass.
+Instead, choose a probiotic supplement that will keep his gut in tip-top condition.